-We are organizing the fourth edition of our intensive class in data-driven ecological synthesis, with support from the Canadian Institute of Ecology & Evolution, and the NSERC BIOS2 CREATE program.
+We are organizing the fifth edition of our intensive class in data-driven ecological synthesis, with support from the NSERC BIOS² CREATE program.
 You can apply on-line, or read the description below.
-Enrolment is limited to 24 students.
-The class will run from April 29 to May 5, at the Laurentians Field Station, just outside of Montréal.
+Enrolment is limited to 30 students.
+The class will run from in the first week of May 2020, at the Laurentians Field Station, just outside of Montréal.

 Goals and target audience